 For SMUD, landfills are a last resort.
-In 2010, more than 60% of our solid material waste was sent elsewhere, mostly through recycling.
-In our utility operations, it means our wooden pallets and cable reels along with scrap transformers (those without PCBs).
+In 2018, more than 64% of our solid material waste was sent elsewhere, mostly through recycling.
+In our utility operations, it means our used tires, construction debris and PCB-free oils along with scrap metals such as old transformers.
 In our offices, it includes everyday items like paper, cardboard, bottles and cans to electronic waste such as old computers and printers.

-Where we can, we choose materials that are better for the environment.
-We’ve switched to vegetable oil in our transformers, avoiding oil that contains unhealthy PCBs.
+Where we can, we choose products that are better for the environment.
+We’ve switched from mineral oil to vegetable oil in our transformers.
 Other choices include using water-based paints and non-chlorinated cleaners.

-All new SMUD buildings will be LEED certified at least at the silver level.
+All new SMUD buildings and substantial remodels will seek at least LEED silver-level certification.

 SMUD is reducing its vehicle emissions through a variety of ways.
 We are using low carbon fuels, and investing in electric and hybrid vehicles.
-Currently 18% of SMUD’s 1,200 vehicle fleet consists of hybrid or electric vehicles.
+Currently nearly 12% of SMUD’s 981 vehicle fleet consists of hybrid or electric vehicles.
 We repair and service our vehicles under the Clean Shops program.

-SMUD is developing a Sustainable Purchasing program to generate less waste, use more recycled products, support renewable energy, increase energy efficiency, and reduce emissions in their operations.
+SMUD's Environmentally Sustainable Purchasing Program encourages our vendors to generate less waste, use more recycled products, support renewable energy, increase energy efficiency and reduce emissions in their operations.
 That way, we all benefit.

 Being good stewards of the environment means we care for the land, air, water, and wildlife in the community we serve.
 SMUD protects these resources while meeting our customers’ demand for electric service.
 Below are some of the ways we carry out this responsibility.